IBM/cc-dbp/README.md

 ### Multi-lingual Support

 The dataset construction also supports using any language from DBpedia.
 See configSmall-de.properties, changes from configSmall.properties are commented with "German language".
-The script createSmall-de.sh is the same as createSmall.sh, it just points to the different proeperties file.
+The script `createSmall-de.sh` is the same as `createSmall.sh`, it just points to the different properties file.

 ## JSON Document Format